CodeBlastr/Wizards-CakePHP-Plugin/README.md

 `{element: Wizards.display}`

 Two types of Wizards are currently available:
-- the Simple Wizard, which can display a small box in one of 9 screen positions
+- the Simple Wizard, which displays a small box in one of 9 screen positions
-- the Modal Wizard, which can display a Twitter Bootstrap 3 Modal and has cookies to diplay only once
+- the Modal Wizard, which displays a Twitter Bootstrap 3 Modal and has cookies to display only once